How to Change Device Name in Android Nearby Share on Windows 11

 Clearing Bluetooth and Wi-Fi Cache

-If the name persists, your Android device may have cached the old PC name.
+If the name persists, your Android device may have saved the old PC name.
 Toggle Bluetooth and Wi-Fi off and on again on your phone.
 This clears the local device cache and forces a fresh scan for nearby devices.

 Registry and System Name Sync